eclipse-sumo/sumo/docs/web/docs/Developer/HowToRelease.md

 Below, a list of steps that should be done in order to publish a new release is given.
 All necessary commits which have no ticket of their own may refer to #563.
+All the steps assume you are using bash either natively (Linux, macOS), on WSL or the git bash (or some other mingw bash).
+Furthermore you should have either your passwords ready or even better ssh keys deployed on all the remote servers in question.

 ### Merge phase